ibm-cloud-architecture/vaccine-order-mgr/README.md

 # Vaccine Order Manager event-driven microservice

-See explanation of this service in [this article](https://github.com/ibm-cloud-architecture/vaccine-solution-main/solution/orderms/).

-This application is done with Smallrye microprofile, using Quarkus, reactive messaging with Kafka, hibernate ORM with panache for DB2 database, Appsody and Tekton pipeline.
+This service is responsible to manage the Vaccine Order entity.
+It is done with Smallrye microprofile and reactive messaging with Kafka, hibernate ORM with panache for DB2 database, Vert.x with reactive route, Appsody Quarkus stack and Tekton pipeline.

-Below is a simple getting started to run locally.
+For detail implementation approach and design and different deployment model, read explanations of this service in [the main solution documentation](https://ibm-cloud-architecture.github.io/vaccine-solution-main/solution/orderms/).

 ## Appsody pre-requisites